tsattler/meshloc_release/README.md

 The pose estimates from the localization pipeline on Aachen v1.1 can be evaluated by benchmark at [https://www.visuallocalization.net/](https://www.visuallocalization.net/).
 The pose estimates on 12 Scenes can be evaluated by the [https://github.com/tsattler/visloc_pseudo_gt_limitations](https://github.com/tsattler/visloc_pseudo_gt_limitations) repository, which also contains links to 12 Scenes COLMAP models.

 ## Data
+We used [Aachen v1.1](https://data.ciirc.cvut.cz/public/projects/2020VisualLocalization/Aachen-Day-Night/) and [12 Scenes](http://graphics.stanford.edu/projects/reloc/#data) datasets for the evaluation in our paper.

-The data repository can be found at [https://data.ciirc.cvut.cz/public/projects/2022MeshLoc](https://data.ciirc.cvut.cz/public/projects/2022MeshLoc).
+The data derived from the above mentioned datasets (such as meshes, renderings, or COLMAP models) can be found in our data repository at [https://data.ciirc.cvut.cz/public/projects/2022MeshLoc](https://data.ciirc.cvut.cz/public/projects/2022MeshLoc).

-You can use [the download script](https://github.com/tsattler/meshloc_release/blob/main/download_meshloc_data.sh) to get all the data easily.
+You can use [the download script](https://github.com/tsattler/meshloc_release/blob/main/download_meshloc_data.sh) to easily get the whole data repository.

 Script parameters:
 - if no parameters are passed, the whole data repository will be downloaded to current directory